Revertron/Alfis/README.md

 ### On every OS
 You can download and run already built binaries from [releases](https://github.com/Revertron/Alfis/releases), or you can build project yourself.

-You can build Alfis by issuing `cargo build` and `cargo run` commands in a directory of cloned repository.
+You can build Alfis by issuing `cargo build --release` and `cargo run --release` commands in a directory of cloned repository.
-If you want to build release version you need to do `cargo build --release` as usual.

 ### ![Windows Logo](/img/windows.svg) On Windows
 You don't need any additional steps to build Alfis, just stick to the MSVC version of Rust.